JianqiangDing/irafhy/doc/markdown/mainPage.md

 [TOC]

-This is the documentation of IraFhy, an interval arithmetic based reachability analysis framework designed for hybrid automaton.
+This is the documentation of IraFhy, an interval arithmetic based reachability analysis framework designed for hybrid automatons.

 You can start your development quickly by following the instructions of [User Guide](@ref userGuide), state set representation related information can be found in [Representation](@ref representation),